chocoteam/choco-solver/docs/source/1_overview.rst

 We provide a zip file which contains the following files:

-- choco-solver-|release|.jar
+choco-solver-|release|.jar
     An ready-to-use jar file ; it provides tools to declare a Solver, the variables, the constraints, the search strategies, etc. In a few words, it enables modeling and solving CP problems.

-- choco-solver-|release|-sources.jar
+choco-solver-|release|-sources.jar
     The source of the core library.

-- choco-samples-|release|-sources.jar
+choco-samples-|release|-sources.jar
     The source of the artifact `choco-samples` made of problems modeled with Choco.
 It is a good start point to see what it is possible to do with Choco.

-- apidocs-|release|.zip
+apidocs-|release|.zip
     Javadoc of Choco-|release|

+logback.xml
+    The logback configuration file.

 Extensions
 ^^^^^^^^^^